 Alimony or spousal support refer to the transfer of assets from one spouse to the other.
 It’s often awarded in cases where one of the spouses relied on the other for income.
 Spousal support can be awarded on a temporary or permanent basis and it can be paid in a lump sum or on a monthly basis.
 In the case of monthly alimony payments, Texas law caps alimony payments at $5,000 or 20% of the paying spouse’s gross average monthly income, whichever is less.

 A prenuptial agreement is a contract that establishes the conditions of a divorce prior to entering the marriage.
 Prenups, as they're sometimes called, are common in situations where one or both of the parties have significant assets or a business to protect.

 A postnuptial agreement works in the same way as a prenuptial agreement, but it creates the rules for a divorce after the spouses have been married.
 When one of the spouses wants to form a business with partners who aren't party to the marriage, they may require a postnuptial agreement to protect the partnership from being broken up by a potential divorce.

 Both prenuptial and postnuptial agreements are legally binding contracts.
 You should have a family law attorney review your contract before signing it.

 Even under the best circumstances, filing for divorce can be an intimidating and emotionally tumultuous process.
 That’s why it’s important to have an advocate in your corner who can answer your questions and protect your legal rights.
 Houston family law and divorce attorney Scott Reiner understands the difficulty of your situation, and he prides himself on his ability to help his clients though some of the toughest points in their lives.

 If you’re going through a divorce, you probably already know what you need to be able to put your life back together and move forward.
-The Law Office of Scott D. Reiner can help you get it without exposing you to additional pain and emotional trauma.
+The Law Office of Scott D. Reiner, PLLC can help you get it without exposing you to additional pain and emotional trauma.
 Contact our Houston law office for a free consultation.